stevievines/dotfiles/README.md

-# Ben's Dotfiles
+# Stevie's Dotfiles

+This is based off of [Ben's Dotfiles Repo](https://github.com/subdigital/dotfiles).
+Thanks, Ben!

-In this repository you'll find Ben's dotfiles.
+In this repository you'll find Stevie's dotfiles.
 I don't expect anyone to actually use these directly, but if you do, here's how you set it up.
 Keep in mind that I am not liable for any damage you do to your computer or files if you use these files.

 ## Prerequisites